 This is where you and your ex go through the divorce/dissolution process with little or no help from a solicitor.
 Whilst applying for a divorce or dissolution is relatively simple and requires little knowledge of the process, there can be problems.
 Most of these surround splitting the family assets and dealing with finances.

 Working out your own financial agreement, whether or not you have professional support, can seem like the cheapest option.
 But it can be complex, and there are many things you will both need to consider.
 Not least ensuring any agreement you reach is set out in a formal document (Consent Order) which must be placed before the court for approval.
-In most cases, the Consent Order provides for a clean break and prevents any financial claims being made against each other in the future.
+In most cases, the consent order provides for a clean break and prevents any financial claims being made against each other in the future.
 Without this, there is potential for claims to be made even many years later.

 It may be helpful to have at least one meeting with a family lawyer who can check your agreement.
-This will help you understand your rights and the effects of any decisions or agreements made.
+This will help you understand your rights and the effect of any decisions or agreements made.
 It will also make sure the agreement is legally binding.

 Pay As You Go Divorce/Dissolution